GenesysPureEngagePremise/cassandra-es-index/README.md

 The EsIndex plugin added two fields:
 * IndexationDate is the date of the last update of the document
-* _cassandraTtl is the epoch time when row will be TTLed (in 2038 by default)
+* _cassandraTtl is the epoch time when row will be TTLed (in 19 years by default)

-We can see that the mapping looks fine, but Elasticsearch didn't notice that userId is an integer and added fields[keyword] to all text.
+We can see that the mapping looks fine, but Elasticsearch did'nt notice that userId is an integer and added fields[keyword] to all text.
 Here is how the data looks like in Elasticsearch: